 Here are some simple love lessons from my own life to get you started.
 Hope you enjoy!
 I love you.

-- Listen.
 Talk less and listen more.
 The greatest gift you can give someone is your full presence.
-We feel validated when we’re truly heard.
 Listen with your whole being.
 Pause.
 Breathe before you speak.
 An answer may not be needed.
-That’s right folks, you don’t always have to fix it (ahhh…).
+You don’t always have to fix it.
 Just be.
 Hear the entire thought, the entire feeling, all the pain, even the pain that only your intuition notices.
 Don’t interrupt or blast in with your projections and opinions.
-If a response is called for, ask yourself how your higher self would respond.
-Use someone else if your higher self happens to be on vacation in Bali.
-What would Gandhi say?
-Maybe Gandhi would just smile and hug the person.
-Maybe he’d give tickles and noogies.
+If a response is called for, channel your higher self.

-- Make meals.
 I grew up with my mom and my grandma until I was nine (then my mom met my dad and our family expanded).
 Sometimes we didn’t have much money.
 But we always had each other and a hot meal—elegantly served and made with love.
 Grandma did most of the cooking (unless you include my incredible ice cream soup recipe).
 She put thought and flare into everything.
 Today I do my best to put care into my cooking.
 You don’t have to be the best cook on the Food Network.
-And it certainly doesn’t have to look as good as our grandma’s cooking (though I’m purdy sure it helps!).
-Make it simple.
 Make it with love.

-- Date night.
-I recently posted this picture and caption on Facebook.
-It was taken at my friend Gabby Bernstein’s beautiful wedding.
 Forever dates last when there’s consistent tending, laughing, romance and fun!
 It’s so easy to forget, to get caught up in the bills, errands, problems and to-dos.
-The marriages that last the longest all have one common theme: never taking the other for granted.
+The relationships that last the longest all have one common theme: Never taking the other for granted.
 Stir the sacred sauce with regular date nights!
 They don’t have to be fancy, you can just head down to your basement and blast old Bruce Springsteen records.
-Dance, hug, and kiss by your high school lava lamp.
+Dance, hug and kiss by your high school lava lamp.

-- Put air in her tires.
 The other day I was famished.
 You know the drill, working hard, empty cabinets and a gurgling belly—a nasty combination.
 I sure wasn’t taking my own advice about making meals.
 But we needed lunch and for whatever reason, that pissed me off.
 I walked into my husband’s office, and with a cranky-ass tone, I said “I’m going to town to get some damn lunch.
 What do you want?”
 He sheepishly asked for a sandwich and then kindly went up to the barn and moved my car so it was facing out (for an easy escape), then he put air in the tires.
 My one tire has a leak and my guy thought, “if that warning signal comes on it’s just gonna make her feel like yet another thing she isn’t doing right and doesn’t have time for.”
 My husband shows his love for me in very practical ways (plus, the occasional bouquet of red carnations).
 Sometimes I overlook his efforts or take them for granted.
 But I really do appreciate the air in my tires.
 And I really do appreciate his practical love.
-Ladies (and gents), notice the simple stuff.
+Remember to notice (and do!) the simple stuff.

-- Compliments mean a lot.
-From dudes, partners, lovers, friends, etc. We can never ever get enough compliments.
+Partners, lovers, family, friends, etc. We can never ever get enough compliments.
 “You look great!”
 “This food is awesome!”
 “You’re so clever!”
-Don’t be stingy, dole ‘em out, and be sincere.
+Don’t be stingy—dole ‘em out and be sincere.